Samsung/tizen-docs/docs/application/native/guides/connectivity/inm.md

 # INM

-INM means Intelligent Network Monitoring.
-It can be used to get information about the network provided by well-known linux functions.
-Some features provided by this API are: detecting IP collision, dumping network status, dumping TCP, monitoring ethernet, monitoring Wi-Fi module state and getting network statistics.

-This feature is supported in mobile, tv and wearable profile.
+Intelligent Network Monitoring (INM) API is used to get information about the network, provided by Linux functions.
+INM is supported by mobile, TV, and wearable profile.
+Following are some of the features provided by INM API:

+- Detecting IP collision
+- Dumping network status
+- Dumping TCP
+- Monitoring Ethernet
+- Monitoring Wi-Fi module state
+- Getting network statistics

-> **Note**
+> [!NOTE]
 > You can test the INM functionality on a target device only.
-The [emulator](../../../tizen-studio/common-tools/emulator.md) does not support this feature.
+The [Tizen emulator](../../../tizen-studio/common-tools/emulator.md) does not support this feature.

 ## Prerequisites